timeseriesAI/tsai/README.md

 * univariate or multivariate time series output
 * single or multi-step ahead

+You'll need to:
-You'll need to prepare X (time series input) and the target y (see [documentation](https://timeseriesai.github.io/tsai/data.preparation.html)).
-The model will configure a head to yield an output with the same shape as the target input y.
+* prepare X (time series input) and the target y (see [documentation](https://timeseriesai.github.io/tsai/data.preparation.html))
+* select one of tsai's models ending in Plus (TSTPlus, InceptionTimePlus, TSiTPlus, etc).
+The model will auto-configure a head to yield an output with the same shape as the target input y.

 #### Single step